Introduction by Joshua Hall

 In that Epistle, We enumerated such as he and the Sultan of Constantinople had wrought, that they might realize that no hardship could withhold Bahá from such as the Lord of all names had ordained, and that We fear not the ascendency of those who disbelieve in God, the Almighty, the Illustrious.

-By virtue of that Epistle, We blew the trumpet of divine might once again and every stalwart oppressor was sorely perplexed.
+In that Epistle, We blew the trumpet of divine might once again and every stalwart oppressor was sorely perplexed.
 Therein We revealed such counsels and admonitions as awaken the hearts of them that slumber, and We set forth in every line thereof a clear and sufficient exposition.
 How blessed then is he who peruseth that Epistle and meditateth on such as is alluded therein.
 I swear by My life, it verily sufficeth the worlds.
 Were but a word thereof to be recited unto the mountains, they would assuredly soar in adoration towards God, the Cherished, the Beauteous.
 Our sole aim in revealing that Epistle was to manifest the sovereignty of God and His grandeur, to promulgate His Cause and make His exaltation apparent to His doubting servants.
 Therein We left no man an excuse.
 Peruse it, and be of them that are thankful.

 Say: O concourse of the earth, ponder awhile: In the Tablet unto your Chief We expressed Our desire that he gather Us among the learned of the age, that the Cause of God and His proof may become manifest before you.
 He, however, committed that by reason of which the denizens of the heavenly kingdom lamented.
 What cause have ye then to which ye can cling, and to whom can ye flee?
 Judge aright, and be not among the unjust.